Wave bye-bye to streaks, stains & patches

 • Not suitable for broken skin

-Designed to be used at least three days after initial tan application, this self-tan eraser is the final step to removing patches and leftover tan.
+Designed to be used at least three days after initial tan application, this self-tan eraser is not only effective at removing patches and leftover tan, but also leaves limbs feeling soft and fresh.
 Brimming with glycolic acid, it gently sloughs away dulling dead skin cells and fake tan to reveal brighter, more even-looking skin.

 • Size: 200ml